 That’s right.
 It’s the rigid lithosphere that we live in which rides on the asthenosphere.
-It’s because of the fluid-like properties that our crust to sit on top.
+It’s because of the fluid-like properties that our crust sits on top.

 2. The asthenosphere is unique to Earth

 The asthenosphere is unique to our planet.
 Earth is the only planet in the solar system with an asthenosphere.

 If a planet doesn’t have water, this means it doesn’t have an asthenosphere.
 Likewise, without an asthenosphere, then there’s no mechanism that provides the necessary lubrication for plate tectonics.

 It’s the asthenosphere that’s vital to have plate tectonics.
 Volcanism means there’s mantle convection.

 For example, planet Venus has no sign of plate tectonics.
 Because Venus doesn’t have water, that means it doesn’t have an asthenosphere.